AlixDufour/AlixDufour/README.md

 ## Experience

 ### Posts and Telecommunication Institute of Technologies (PTIT) • Saigon, Vietnam • may-july 2022
-Research internship to create a cheap automatic control system for NO2 pollution in water *(arduino uno - python - electronic circuit design design)*
+Research internship to create a cheap automatic control system for NO2 pollution in water *(arduino - python - electronic circuit design design)*

 ## Education